Copying Assessments to a past year

 To ensure this target populates through your assessments each year, you must ensure this target has been set as the Final Target, not just the Year Target.
 You can bulk set final targets using the bulk actions.

-You can then copy this target across to the Year Target in the Baselines and Targets page by clicking into each student's year target.
+You can then copy this target across to the Year Target in the Baselines and Targets page by:

 For more information on what columns, targets and predicted marks mean in marksheets, see this article.